128technology/docs/docs/config_domain-based_web_filter.md

 ### Create the Access Policy

-Configure the access-policy to deny the relevant tenants.
+Configure the access-policy to deny access to the domain category.

 1. Scroll down to services.
 2. Select adult.internet.